Danial-Nasr/Clima-Tracker/README.md

 ## Project Status

 The project is fully functional, achieving automated deployment of a Python application using Jenkins, Vagrant, and Ansible.
 It integrates CI/CD practices with GitHub and deploys the application on virtual machines.
-While successful, improvements are needed in monitoring, testing, scalability, and optimization.
+While successful, monitoring, testing, scalability, and optimization improvements are needed.
 Future enhancements include adding Prometheus and Grafana for monitoring, integrating automated testing, and expanding deployment capabilities with Kubernetes.
 The project is open to contributions to refine its features and achieve these goals.